 - social media icons anything that can drive customers away.

 In one word, anything that can distract customers’ attention and drive them away.

 You can add “trust logos” (Visa, PayPal, Mastercard, etc.) to ensure customers that the checkout process is safe and secure.
 Let’s gloss over payment gateways since there’s nothing to discuss.
 It’s just impossible to run a business without a payment gateway.

 Need Checkout Page Performance Optimization?

-AI-Powered Product Discovery
+AI-Powered Product Search